 Not everyone is a fan of this surge in interest surrounding the use of psychedelics.
 Some scientists fear we may be too quick to embrace the potential benefits, without adequately exploring the negative ramifications.

-Earlier this year, Richard A. Friedman, director of the psychopharmacology clinic at the Weill Cornell Medical College, wrote about these drugs in a New York Times opinion piece.
+In 2017, Richard A. Friedman, director of the psychopharmacology clinic at the Weill Cornell Medical College, wrote about these drugs in a New York Times opinion piece.
 He argued that large studies are needed before we can say that psychedelics are safe to be used for microdosing and other treatments.
 He wrote:

 I am anxious that we do not repeat the mistake that we made with cocaine.
 Aside from Freud’s glowing 1884 monograph on cocaine, “Über Coca,” in which he described his research on cocaine — and his addiction to it — there was little modern research on the drug.
 In the ’70s and ’80s, people assumed that the absence of data that cocaine was addictive meant that it was safe and dismissed concerns as hysterical moralizing.
 An epidemic followed…Psychedelics might turn out to have real promise, but that needs to be proven through large, rigorous, placebo-controlled trials.
 We’re not there yet.